Amigoliath/Slidikins-Strenuous-Skyrim/Wabbajack.md

 **Always run SKSE through MO2 to start the game.** If you launch the game through Steam or directly with the default executables (e.g. SkyrimSE.exe), your mods will not load and the game will simply be vanilla.
 If you run the default executables through MO2 (instead of the SKSE launcher), many mods will also not work because they require SKSE.

 ## Final Configurations
-Recommended control adjustments and MCM Configuration Settings can be found in the [Installation Guide](https://github.com/Amigoliath/Slidikins-Strenuous-Skyrim/blob/main/Installation%20Guide.md#5-configuration).
-When starting a new game, it's recommended that you wait until after the carriage enters the town gates to open the menu to set these changes.
+Recommended control adjustments can be found in the [Installation Guide](https://github.com/Amigoliath/Slidikins-Strenuous-Skyrim/blob/main/Installation%20Guide.md#5-configuration).
+MCM Configurations have been pre-configured for your convenience.

 Have fun!